The Book of Job

 Zophar claims Job is not being punished as much as he deserves; God is merciful and so treats people better than they deserve.

 The dilemma?
-Not the problem of evil entirely, but a problem offaith (how is it possible?).
-All seems arbitrary, and God doesn’tseem to interpose.
-Not mourning emotionally or physically, butexistentially.
-An anguish of faith.
+It’s not the problem of evil entirely, but a problem of faith (how is faith possible?).
+All seems arbitrary, and God doesn’t interpose.
+The mourning is not emotional or physical, but existential: an anguish of faith.

-Difficult reading: plunged in and find it difficult to keep track of the larger perspective or to see where the moment fits into a larger scheme — like Job’s difficulty!
+An interesting phenomenon involves how difficult this is to read: one is plunged in and finds it difficult to keep track of the larger perspective or to see where the moment fits into a larger scheme — just like Job’s difficulty!

-Suffering is a warning against sinning, then repetition of the three friends.
+Suffering is a warning against sinning, supposedly; and then we have the verbose and overconfident pretentious repetition of the three friends (esp.
+32:2-4).

-Only sense of resolution: Yahweh prefers honest doubt and searching to convenient orthodoxy.
+The only sense of resolution: maybe Yahweh prefers honest doubt and searching to convenient orthodoxy.

 The Book of Job.
 The Norton Anthology of World Masterpieces, Volume I. 7th ed.
 NY: W.W.
 Norton & Co., 1999.